WildernessLabs/VSCode_Meadow_Extension/README.md

 ```

 ### Refresh the attached device list

-You can refresh the list of attached device list by using the following short-cut on:
+You can refresh the list of attached devices by using the following short-cut on:
 - macOS use: `Cmd+Alt+Shift+R`
 - Other platforms use: `Ctrl+Alt+Shift+R`

 or search for the select device command by pressing `Ctrl+Shift+P` and typing "Meadow" when prompted

 ### Toggle the Build Configuration

 You can toggle the project's build configuration, using the `Toggle Build Configuraton` button on the bottom status bar, to toggle between Debug and Release builds:

 <img width="50%" alt="VSCode Extension Marketplace" src="Design/vscode-toggle-build-configuration.png">